dart-lang/site-www/src/tools/non-promotion-reasons.md

 a nullable type is *not null*, and that its value can't change from that point on.
 Many circumstances can affect that certainty, causing type promotion to fail.

+**Only local variables and parameters, and private, final fields can be promoted**.

 This page lists reasons why type promotion failures occur, with tips on how to fix them.
 To learn more, check out the [Understanding null safety][] page.